TheMrGong/MCLeaksApiClient/README.md

 Build with `mvn clean install`.
 Get the jar out of the `/target` folder

 The latest version can be found [here](https://github.com/TheMrGong/MCLeaksApiClient/releases/latest).

+## JavaDocs

+For a full run down of all the methods, the JavaDocs can be seen [here](https://mcleaks.themrgong.xyz).

 ## License